gilt/data-viz/README.md

-# data-viz
+# data-viz-bridge
-Taking real-time data streams and translating them into dashboards that users can consume
+Intermediate between lambda and the dat-viz frontend